JuliaActuary/ExperienceAnalysis.jl/README.md

 `Calendar` basis does not have `left_partials` and `right_partials` because the same effect can always be achieved by setting `study_start` and `study_end`.

 ## Principles

 - An exposure means a unit exposed to a particular decrement for an interval of time and that the risk *entered into that interval* exposed to that risk.
 - When the decrement of interest occurs during an exposure interval, the exposure continues to the end of the *current* interval.
 - Calculating an `AnniversaryCalendar(Year(1),Year(1))` is different than splitting an `Anniversary(Year(1))` or `Calendar(Year(1))` basis due to the prior two bullet points.
 Two implications of this:
-  - Exposures with `AnniversaryCalendar(Year(1),Year(1))` will tend to end sooner than the latter two because the former is by defnition split into two periods.
+  - Exposures with `AnniversaryCalendar(Year(1),Year(1))` will tend to end sooner than the latter two because the former is by definition split into two periods.
     - This is illustrated by `e2` and `e3` being the same or longer exposures than `e1` in the example below.
   - If you take a `Calendar(Year(1))`/`Anniversary(Year(1))` exposure basis and split it into two pieces split by Anniversary / Calendar breakpoints, you need to take into account that in the latter pieces of exposure the expected claims needs to be reduced by the surviving exposures from the prior interval.
     - This is saying that if you were to divide the last interval in `e3` into two parts, split by the anniversary date, that the second part of that exposure needs to take into account that not all lives in force on `2012-01-01` would survive past the anniversary that splits the interval.
 Pretend we actually know that the decrement should be `0.01` per day.
 Then the expected number of claims over the `(from = Date("2012-01-01"), to = Date("2012-12-31"), policy_timestep = missing)` exposure is `1 - 0.99^366 = 0.97474`.
 If we split the interval and did not take into account the reduced lives entering in the second part of the split exposure, then we would have `1- 0.99 ^191 + 1 - 0.99^175 = 1.6811` expected claims.
-To correct for this, the second term needs to be adjusted for the amount suriving from the first.
+To correct for this, the second term needs to be adjusted for the amount surviving from the first.
-    - It is for this reason that ExperienceAnalyis.jl does not currently provide a way to "split" a `Calendar`/`Anniversary` exposure basis.
+    - It is for this reason that ExperienceAnalysis.jl does not currently provide a way to "split" a `Calendar`/`Anniversary` exposure basis.

 Example: Issue: 2011-07-10, death = 2012-06-15, decrement of interest: death